Square360/Copilot-Drupal-Instructions/PROJECT-README.md

 This directory contains GitHub Copilot instruction files for this Drupal project.

+> **💡 Entry Point**: The main entry point for Copilot is at `../.github/copilot-instructions.md` which provides an overview and links to all files in this directory.

 ## Quick Start

 These instruction files provide context-aware assistance for: